-It soon became a very popular snack and eventually evolved into a vegetarian dish in India.
-However in North India the Samosa is also made with lamb, beef and chicken.
+- Popular snack that eventually evolved into a vegetarian dish in India.
+However, in North India the Samosa is also made with lamb, beef and chicken.

 My Mexican Samosa Version!